vmagnin/forsynth/README.md

 $ fpm build
 ```

-Or you can also use the `build.sh` script if you don't have fpm installed.
+Or if you don't have fpm, you can use the `build.sh` script (the examples will be built inside the `build/` directory).

 ### Running the examples
 The examples can be found in the `example/` directory.
 For example, the `chords_and_melody.f90` example can be run with the command: